Last updated on April 28th, 2021

 Clean your garden in the fall

 It’s also best to clean the garden in the fall, even if you live in a mild environment.
 It is a good deterrent to disease and also a safe way to combat diseases that are already in your garden.
 Diseases will overwinter dead leaves and debris and invade new leaves when they grow in the spring.
+Make sure to get the proper tools for cleaning up in the fall including finding the best leaf blowers and a good mulching lawn mower to dispose of dead leaves.

 Iris leaf spot, frequent leaf line, and black spot on roses are examples of diseases that can be drastically decreased if dead leaves are removed every fall.
 If you leave the stems and the leaves to generate winter value, be sure to eliminate them before new growth starts in the spring.